Counseling Degree, Diploma, & Certificate Training Programs

 1. What Degree Do You Need to Be a Counselor?

 It depends.
 Most professional counselors have at least a bachelor's degree or master's degree in counseling.
-That's because most states have licensing or certification requirements that necessitate having that level of education in order to practice as a counselor.
+That's because most states require a bachelor's or higher for licensing or certification to practice as a counselor.
 However, those requirements can vary from state to state.
 And they can also vary between different counseling professions.

 What is a master's degree good for when it comes to counseling careers?
-You'll likely need one before you can qualify for jobs as a clinical mental health counselor, family therapist, rehabilitation counselor, or school or career counselor.
-Yet, in certain states and under some conditions, limited versions of those roles can be attained with a bachelor's degree.
+You'll likely need one if you want to become a clinical mental health counselor, family therapist, rehabilitation counselor, or school or career counselor.
+There are circumstantial exceptions in some states where a limited version of these roles can be achieved with a bachelor's degree.

 When it comes to becoming a substance abuse counselor, training requirements vary even more.
 They depend on factors like where you intend to work and the responsibilities you want to have.
 As a result, it's possible to enter the field of addiction and behavioral disorder counseling with a diploma, certificate, or associate degree.
 The exceptions often arise if you want to do things like engage in one-on-one counseling sessions or go into private practice.
 In those cases, you almost always need a master's degree.